blade-01/js-projects/README.md

 ### Useful links and resources

-To get the data you need to communicate with GitHub API. you can either
+To get the data you need to communicate with OpenWeatherMap API.

 - [Read Docs](https://www.openweathermap.org)